vs65497/nwn/README.md

 The challenge stems from the network’s complexity: any node can branch into an arbitrary number of subgraphs, and these branches may loop back on themselves rather than progress toward the low-voltage terminal.
 This recurrence strongly resembles the feedback structure of Recurrent Neural Networks (RNNs) and helps explain why methods like Backpropagation Through Time (BPTT) are nontrivial.
 From this perspective, it was satisfying to observe the “weights” (conductances) of each junction naturally self-organize in response to the input waveform.

 Another insight emerged from the fact that, without quantized conductance, the network behaves more like a discrete system than a fully continuous one.
 Even with quantization, the conductance output is unlikely to be perfectly smooth.
 This suggests that the network exhibits distinct operational modes, analogous to harmonic resonances.
 I suspect this may relate to the “edge of chaos” phenomenon—where information organizes into coherent structures under just the right conditions—and believe it merits further investigation.

+Wire currents don't follow the rules of circuit theory because they are nodes in the network dual representation.
+There is likely a much better way to model current directions in wires by accounting for micro or nano-Ohm resistances per length of wire.
+In general, however, drawing currents is likely better for visualization than for quantitative value.
+Despite any faulty edge cases, I think this implementation is sufficient in understanding network dynamics.

 ## **3. Results**